 Always striving for both better quality coffee and greater quality of life for his workers, Raul pays his workers the highest salaries in the region and has chosen to donate a portion of his profits this year to help rebuild the local school which is in need of electricity and a kitchen.

-Raul Rodriguez is the grandfather of Nelson Amador - founder and owner of De La Finca Coffee Importers - and through this multi-generational partnership the family’s coffee makes its way to the United States by direct trade.
+Raul is the grandfather of Nelson Amador - founder and owner of De La Finca Coffee Importers - and through this multi-generational partnership, the family’s coffee makes its way to the United States by direct trade.

 As part of our ongoing partnership with Educate2Envision - a nonprofit organization promoting education in rural Honduras - a portion of all profits from the sale of this coffee will be donated to E2E.
-These funds are used to build secondary schools in coffee producing communities, and well as to provide youth scholarships in these areas.
+These funds are used to build secondary schools in coffee-producing communities, as well as to provide youth scholarships in these areas.

-Educate2Envision also works to tackle issues such as senior care, disease prevention and dismantling unhealthy gender norms through their initiatives on the ground in rural Honduras; to date the organization has built over 11 secondary schools and provided over 500 youth scholarships in communities where the help is needed most.
+To date, Educate2Envision has built over 11 secondary schools and provided over 500 youth scholarships in communities where the help is needed most.